mposolda/keycloak-openshift-ext/README.md

 ./kc.sh start-dev --http-port=8180
 ```

+Make sure you have user `admin` with password `admin` in the realm `master`.
+It can be created on the welcome page on `http://localhost:8180`

-Then run the tests against your Keycloak server:
+Then run the tests against your Keycloak server.

+NOTE: The test will create realm `test` on your Keycloak server and then will delete it after the test.
+So make sure you don't have realm
+of this name before running the test:

 ```
 mvn test -Dkeycloak.lifecycle=remote